Kamenický Šenov: Economy

 The town has a long history of glass works.
 It is also known for the manufacture of chandeliers, operated by the Preciosa company.

 Transport

-The I/13 road (part of the European route E442), which connects Liberec with Ústí nad Labem, passes through the town.
+The I/13 road (part of the European route E442), which connects Liberec with Ústí nad Labem, runs through the town.

 Kamenický Šenov is connected with Česká Kamenice by a short railway line.
 Historic trains run on it.
 It is only in operation during the summer tourist season and on weekends in some months out of season.

 Education

 The Secondary Glassmaking School in Kamenický Šenov was founded in 1856 and is the oldest vocational school of its kind in the world.